-1. Develop a written plan that details the activities and projects to be completed.
+- 1. Develop a written plan that details the activities and projects to be completed. - a.

-- a.
 Utilize a written plan which details the activities and projects to be done. - b.
 Perform written occupational objectives. - 2.
 Assess accomplishment of objectives. - a.
 Prepare daily written assessment of accomplishment of objectives. - b.
 Present weekly written report of activities done to the instructor. - 3.
 Utilize a set of written guidelines for the special project. - a.
 Develop and follow a set of written guidelines.

-Course Number and Name: IMM 192(1-6) Supervised Work Experience in Industrial Maintenance to integrate the student's technical studies with industrial experience.
-Variable credit is awarded on the basis of one semester hour per 45 internship hours
+Course Number and Name: IMM 192(1-6) Supervised Work Experience in Industrial Maintenance Mechanics

+Description: This course is a cooperative program between industry and education designed to integrate the student's technical studies with industrial experience.
+Variable credit is awarded on the basis of one semester hour per 45 internship hours.